cadexproject/cadex/doc/tor.md

-TOR SUPPORT IN CADEX CORE
+TOR SUPPORT IN DASH CORE
 =======================

 It is possible to run Dash Core as a Tor hidden service, and connect to such services.